 THE HILLS OF CHIANTI IN AUTUMN

-Here is a series of images of Chianti in Autumn.
+Here is a series of images of the hills in Autumn.
 During this month, the landscape is particularly charming and colorful, thanks to the colors of the vineyards and trees begin to lose their leaves.

-Autumn is a good time for a holiday in the hills, in fact, during this season is possible to live directly harvesting on farms, and enjoy the wonderful colors of the Chianti hills, with temperatures still mild and pleasant especially in the month of October, while late autumn (November) is one of the wettest periods of the year.
+Autumn is a good time for a holiday in the hills, in fact, during this season is possible to live directly harvesting on farms, and enjoy the wonderful colors of the hills, with temperatures still mild and pleasant especially in the month of October.
+While late autumn (November) is one of the wettest periods of the year.

 THE HILLS OF CHIANTI IN WINTER

-Here is a series of images of Chianti in Winter.
-Winter is the coldest period of the year, winter minimum temperatures are often below 4°C. Rarely, in Chianti, you may find the snow, usually no more than two or three snowfalls per year, most likely in February, but also in December, January and March.
+Here is a series of images of the hills in Winter.
+Winter is the coldest period of the year, winter minimum temperatures are often below 4°C. Rarely, in this area, you may find the snow.
+Usually no more than two or three snowfalls per year, most likely in February, but also in December, January and March.
 Winter contrary to popular belief is not the wettest period in this area of Tuscany, which is autumn, but it offers often beautiful days of clear skies, even if cold.

 - AA.
 VV.
 “Toscana” Guide Rosse Touring Club Italiano, 2007